-I let my thoughts drift and looked forward to a quick journey home.
+My thoughts drifted and I looked forward to a quick journey home.
 The driver started his tricycle and we hit the road.
-But, rather than going at that familiar speed I knew, he was going rather too slow against my wish.
+But, rather than move at that familiar speed I was used to, he was going rather too slow against my wish.

-I asked the driver what the problem was, his words were ‘nothing’.
+Immediately, I asked the driver what the problem was, his words were this –‘nothing’.
 Other passengers also began to grumble at the snail speed of the tricycle.
-But in a split second, our tricycle came to a halt right in the middle of the road.
+But in a flash, our tricycle came to a slow halt right in the middle of the road.

 This is the same way things can go wrong on this motherhood journey.
 Issues will arise when you choose to ignore the low level warnings in your motherhood tank.
 Not so many good things happen when you are running on an empty tank.